kumar-shivam-ranjan/Computer-Graphics-Solar-System/README.md

 It is developed in ECLIPSE.
 It has been implemented on UBUNTU platform.
 The 3-D graphics package designed here provides an interface for the users for handling the display and manipulation of Celestial Exploratory.
 The Keyboard is the main input device used.

+# Contributors
+Kumar Shivam Ranjan (18075031)
+Neha Kumari (18074012)

+# To Know more about me and my work, do visit :
+ksrrock.github.io